 ArtCenter recognizes the power of design to change the world.
-Through research, advocacy and action, the College’s social impact department, Designmatters, engages, empowers and leads an ongoing exploration of art and design as a positive force in society.
+Through research, advocacy and action, the College’s social innovation department, Designmatters, engages, empowers and leads an ongoing exploration of art and design as a positive force in society.
 Designmatters courses vary from term to term, but include academic, discipline-specific and studio-based offerings that engage students across all majors, taught with a dynamic, entrepreneurial and experiential approach to design education.

 The Designmatters Concentration is a course of study available to students interested in coupling a desire for creative excellence with a passion for generating innovative solutions to social challenges.
-Upon graduation, Concentration students earn a certificate in Art and Design for Social Impact in addition to their undergraduate degrees, and enter the working world armed with a toolkit that opens up many exciting career pathways.
-Additionally, Designmatters is a key partner of ArtCenter’s Media Design Practices/Field Track, offering graduate students the chance to design for social impact in a real-world context where social issues, media infrastructure and communication technology intersect.
+Upon graduation, Concentration students earn a certificate in Art and Design for Social Innovation in addition to their undergraduate degrees, and enter the working world armed with a toolkit that opens up many exciting career pathways.
+Additionally, Designmatters is a key partner of ArtCenter’s Media Design Practices/Field Track, offering graduate students the chance to design for social innovation in a real-world context where social issues, media infrastructure and communication technology intersect.

 The Designmatters Fellowship Program embeds top students in host organizations for one full 14-week academic term to work on high-level projects and explore the mission, model and meaning of the host organization’s work.